blaylockbk/Herbie/HOW-TO-RELEASE.md

-_Notes for when Brian needs to publish a new release_.
+# _Note to self_

-# How to publish a new release of the `herbie-data` package
+# How to publish a new release of the `herbie-data` package on PyPI and conda-forge

 ## Pre-step